 We offer a choice of a moisture resistant MDF or a Birch Plywood to suit the requirements of the customer.

 Both materials are fully compliant with environmental regulations and from registered ISO9001 and ISO14001 sources with full FSC accreditation.

 MDF core is water resistant and suitable for use in bathrooms and is easy to cut and drill.
-Plywood is a more traditional material which is sometimes specified and we use only the finest birch 5-ply material.
+Plywood is a more traditional material which is sometimes specified and we use only the finest birch 5 or 7-ply material.
 Both cores are specified for their stability and excellent surface finish which must remain flat under a wide variety of environmental conditions.

 All our panels are made with materials which offer full traceability from registered ISO9001 and ISO14001 suppliers with FSC accreditation.
 Panels are made from a cellulose base and therefore are a low energy, environmentally replenishable resource.
 A major environmental impact is saved when panels can be installed over existing wall coverings.
 This means that disposal into landfill is not required as well as the inconvenience, manual handling, noise and dust hazard created when removing old covering materials from walls of an older and unknown construction.